UWNetworksLab/ufo-management-server-flask/DeploymentGuide.md

 ### Setup SSH Keys to Access Proxy Server

 1. Know which user the ssh-client will be using to access the proxy server.
 Currently, this is hard-coded to root.
-1. Either have an existing a key-pair or generate it.
+1. Either have an existing key-pair or generate it.
 1. Copy the public key to the user who the ssh-client will be accessing the proxy server.
   * `ssh-copy-id <root_or_other_user>@<proxy_server_ip_address>`
   * [More details here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04) especially if you want to setup other non-root user.